Bantham Local Traffic Information 2026

 Please note;

-The one-way system applies to Bantham road from Bantham Beach through to Outside cafe.
+• The one-way inbound route applies to Bantham road from Outside cafe through to Bantham beach.

 Approximate timings